PDOK/pdok-metadata-tool/README.md

 This will:
 1. Generate CLI documentation in `docs/README.md`
-2. Build the `pmt` executable in the project root
+2. Build the `pmt` executable in the current directory

 ## CLI Usage